eli97/CrystalClearWebsite/README.md

 Implement payment system

-Store payment detailss in database
+Store payment details in database

 Ensure records are accessible from client and administrative view